henrywatkins/python-euler/README.md

 use euclid formula to get integer solutions to pythagoras eq, under the constraint of a+b+c=p.

+#### Problem 11

+iterate through matrix elements with double for loop, create horizontal, vertical, right diagonal and left diagonal groups of 4 for each index, then add to a product list. return the max valued product.

 #### Problem 12

 Use a prime factorization method (trial division up to square root).
 Then use fact that number of divisors satisfies